akaterra/udb.py/readme.rst

   record = {'a': 'A', 'b': 'B'}  # won't be indexed, raises FieldRequiredError

-Or using list ot tuples in case of Python2 (to save order of keys):
+Using list of tuples in case of Python 2 (to keep key order):

 .. code:: python